Online Commerce (eCommerce) is on a tear.

 Today’s consumers rely on social proof when making online purchases.

-But, reading reviews from other customers gives us a window into what the product is really like.
+But reading reviews from other customers gives us a window into what the product is like.
 Online reviews usually include the pros and cons.
 But, they may also share additional information about the item in the context of use.

-Make it easy for visitors to find reviews from other users and leave reviews themselves.
-These reviews should be paired with the product being reviewed so that shoppers can learn more without leaving the product page or your forms and checkouts.
+Make it easy for visitors to find and leave reviews from other users.
+These reviews should be paired with the product being reviewed so shoppers can see the social proof and learn more without leaving the product page or your forms and checkouts.

 Social proof is essential to building comfort and confidence in online purchases.
 So integrate it into your eCommerce site.